hluk/copyq-docs/keyboard.rst

 To change the shortcuts:

-- open File - Preferences,
+- open "File - Preferences",
-- select Shortcuts tab,
+- select "Shortcuts" tab,
 - click the button next to action you need to change,
-- press desired shortcut,
+- press a shortcut on keyboard,
-- submit dialog.
+- click OK to save the dialog.

 Create new Shortcut
 -------------------